 - Multimedia Elements Further Elaborate on Inspection Findings

-- Reporting Features Make Digital Checklists Easier to Act On
+- Reporting and Analytics Features Make Digital Checklists Easier to Act On

 - Inspectors Can Work with More Flexibility